top of page

 Get out of your pyjamas.

-Even if you’re just getting into a different set of pyjamas that you didn’t sleep in, it is a better option.
+It is a better option even if you’re just getting into a different set of pyjamas that you didn’t sleep in.
 Staying in what you slept in makes your day a continuation of your nights sleep, then you just go back into another night’s sleep with the cycle never really ending.
 Get up, get dressed, so you can get going.

 Be active.